 Your claim may involve multiple liable parties, as some accidents may involve individuals and insurance policies.
 Workplace injuries, for example, may mean you may be entitled to damages from your employer as well as worker’s compensation benefits.
 Your New Jersey can investigate who is responsible for your accident and push for full compensation.

 Damages You May Be Eligible to Recover From

 A Wayne personal injury lawyer can recover actual and noneconomic damages.
 New Jersey does not cap non-economic damages in personal injury cases.

 Economic losses are the costs you paid or incurred because of your injuries.
 These can be proven through evidence such as bank statements, bills, and invoices.
 Examples of economic damages include:

 - Property damage

-Unlike economic damages, non-economic damages cannot be proven with receipts because they are unactualized.
-Noneconomic damages consider factors other than the immediate financial costs of your injuries.
-Noneconomic damages can be awarded for:
+Unlike economic damages, non-economic damages cannot be proven with receipts because they are subjective.
+These damages consider factors other than the immediate financial costs of your injuries and can be awarded for:

 - Pain and suffering

 - Loss of consortium

 If you sustain severe injuries, you may become disabled and unable to work.
 The loss of future income and your diminished quality of life can be important factors when a jury calculates and awards non-economic damages.